Rip, Rig and Panic (album)

-Rip, Rig and Panic is a 1965 jazz album by saxophonist Roland Kirk.
+Rip, Rig and Panic is a 1965 album by American jazz multi-instrumentalist Rahsaan Roland Kirk.
 It features a quartet of Kirk, Jaki Byard (piano), Richard Davis (bass), and Elvin Jones (drums); they were described as "the most awesome rhythm section he ever recorded with".
 The session was held at Rudy Van Gelder's Englewood Cliffs studio.
 The set is made up primarily of original Kirk compositions.

 The title of the album was explained by Kirk in the liner notes as follows: "Rip means Rip Van Winkle (or Rest in Peace?); it's the way people, even musicians are.
 They're asleep.
 Rig means like rigor mortis.
-That's where a lot of peoples mind are.
+That's where a lot of people’s minds are.
 When they hear me doing things they didn't think I could do they panic in their minds".

 Kirk made many references to pioneers of jazz.
 "No Tonic Pres" refers to Lester Young; "From Bechet, Byas, and Fats" is a homage to Sidney Bechet, Don Byas, and Fats Waller; and "Once in a While" was inspired by Clifford Brown.
-Kirk also mentioned the work of Edgar Varèse, the compositions Poeme electronique and Ionisation, as inspiration for the album.
+Kirk also mentioned Edgard Varèse's compositions Poème électronique and Ionisation as inspirations for the album.

-The album's title inspired the name for 1980s English post-punk group Rip Rig + Panic.
+The English post-punk band Rip Rig + Panic named themselves after the album.